gradle/android-cache-fix-gradle-plugin/README.md

 ### Unresolved Issues

-The following caching issues are fixed by the cache fix plugin but unresolved in any current or upcoming preview release of the Android Gradle Plugin as of 2021-11-29.
+The following caching issues are fixed by the cache fix plugin but unresolved in any current or upcoming preview release of the Android Gradle Plugin as of 2022-09-09.

 Please star them if you are experiencing them in your project.

-* MergeResources is not relocatable: https://issuetracker.google.com/issues/141301405 and now https://issuetracker.google.com/issues/236001083
 * Room annotation processor causes cache misses, doesn't declare outputs, overlapping outputs, etc: https://issuetracker.google.com/issues/132245929

+The following issue is not fixed by the Android Cache Fix plugin since it has no workaround and is not fixed in any current or future release of the Android Gradle Plugin.
+* MergeResources is not relocatable: https://issuetracker.google.com/issues/236001083

 ## Implementation Notes